-A comfortably furnished cosy cottage in the heart of the village, set high above Salcombe & Kingsbridge Estuary, with superb views across South Devon to Dartmoor.
-Unspoilt countryside and beaches, with access by pedestrian ferry to Salcombe.
-Sleeps 6 ( 4 adults max ).
+A comfortably furnished cosy cottage in the heart of East Portlemouth Village, set high above the Estuary opposite Salcombe, with superb views.
+In an Area of Outstanding Natural Beauty, ideal for sailors, walkers, birdwatchers and families.
+The excellent Mill Bay and Gara Rock beaches are nearby.
+Unspoilt countryside and coast, with access by pedestrian ferry to Salcombe.
+Sleeps 6 ( 5 adults max ).

 |Size||Sleeps up to 6, 2 bedrooms|

 |Rooms||2 bedrooms, 1 bathrooms of which 1 family bathroom|

 |Check in time:||16:00|

 |Nearest beach||Next to the pedestrian ferry.
 350 m|

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|

 |General||TV, CD player, Wi-Fi available|